GitHubOfAndrew/TeAMOFlow/README.md

 <img width="444" alt="github_movielens100k_best_benchmark1" src="https://user-images.githubusercontent.com/85316690/178095761-13e4b317-c7e0-4dba-ab51-d65257488835.PNG">

-Consider that we have the bare minimum features for both users and items.
-With a judicious choice of initialization and loss function, the improvements from the default rating model to the ranking model are staggering (over 2 Orders of Magnitude improvement).
+Consider that we have the bare minimum features for both users and items (identity, indicator features).
+With a judicious choice of initialization and loss function, our recall@10 on our testing set (of interactions with ratings of 4+) increased from 0.22% to 7.18%!
+This updated model, on average, has a 7.2% chance of recommending an item that a user would like, in the top 10 predictions.
+This demonstrates the utility of a ranking loss, like the **WMRB**, in a task such as item recommendations.

 With more preprocessing, feature engineering, and different choices of predictions and embeddings, this could likely be improved to a good degree.

-I check the consistency of these results by referring to a previous demonstration by James Kirk (creator of Tensorrec), run with [roughly] the same configurations as above, just look in this article: https://towardsdatascience.com/getting-started-with-recommender-systems-and-tensorrec-8f50a9943eef).

-**Note:** Results will vary due to differences in computer hardware/environments, and simply due to the random nature of our model (namely in the initializations and, in case of the WMRB, the random sampling.
-Consider setting a random seed in your running environment if you do not want this to be the case).

 ## Acknowledgments